-Schedule of amenity provisions in relation to number of persons 1 - 5 persons At least 1 bathroom and 1 WC (the bathroom and WC may be combined).
-At least 1 kitchen, not more than 1 floor distance from furthest bedroom.
-Where there is more than 1 floor distance an additional kitchen should be provided or a dining room provided on the same floor as the kitchen.
-6-10 persons At least 2 kitchens, not more than 1 floor distance from furthest bedroom.
-Where there is more than 1 floor distance a dining room should be provided on the same floor as the kitchen.
-Or 1 large kitchen with dining room, with 2 sets of facilities - dependent upon the actual number of tenants.
-2 bathrooms AND 2 separate WCs with wash hand basins (WHBs); one of the WCs can be contained within one of the bathrooms 10 + persons At least 2 kitchens, not more than 1 floor distance from furthest bedroom.
-Where there is more than 1 floor distance a dining room should be provided on the same floor as the kitchen.
-Or 1 large kitchen with dining room, with sets of facilities dependent upon the actual number of tenants.
-3 bathrooms AND 3 separate WCs with WHBs (but two of the WCs can be contained within the bathrooms)
+Schedule of am Schedule of amenity provisions in relation to number of persons 1 to 5 persons At least one bathroom and one WC (the bathroom and WC may be combined).
+At least one kitchen, not more than one floor distance from furthest bedroom.
+Where there is more than one floor distance an additional kitchen should be provided, or a dining room provided on the same floor as the kitchen.
+6 to 10 persons At least two kitchens, not more than one floor distance from furthest bedroom.
+Where there is more than one floor distance a dining room should be provided on the same floor as the kitchen.
+Or One large kitchen with dining room, with two sets of facilities - dependent upon the actual number of tenants.
+Two bathrooms and Two separate WCs with wash hand basins (WHBs); one of the WCs can be contained within one of the bathrooms.
+10+ persons At least two kitchens, not more than one floor distance from furthest bedroom.
+Where there is more than one floor distance a dining room should be provided on the same floor as the kitchen.
+Or One large kitchen with dining room, with sets of facilities dependent upon the actual number of tenants.
+Three bathrooms and Three separate WCs with WHBs (but two of the WCs can be contained within the bathrooms).

-NB A bathroom must contain a full sized bath/shower and a wash hand basin.
+Please note: A bathroom must contain a full-sized bath or shower and a wash hand basin.
 Where a separate toilet is provided the room should contain a wash hand basin.

-Space Standards
+Space standards

 All rooms should be of suitable size.
 The following is a guide to a minimum room size.
-The bedroom sizes listed below are statutory minimum room sizes:

-Bedroom:
+Bedroom Statutory minimum room sizes

-Bedroom only with separate shared living room
+Bedroom only with separate shared living room 1 person 6.51m 2

-1 person 6.51m 2 persons 10.22 m
+2 persons 10.22m 2

-Bed-sitting room where there is no separate living room
+Bed-sitting room where there is no separate 1 person 10.0m 2

-1 person 10.0m 2 persons 15.0m
+living room 2 persons 15.0m 2

-Bed-sitting room containing cooking facilities
+Bed-sitting room containing cooking facilities 1 person 13.0m 2

-1 person 13.0m 2 persons 18.0m
+2 persons 18.0m 2